syswonder/ruxgo/README.md

 Ruxgo is a Cargo-like build tool for building C and C++ applications that relies solely on a toml file.
 It abandons the complex syntax and rule-dependent construction in the original MAKE tool, exposing the most original compilation process.
 If you hate using Makefile, might as well try Ruxgo to build applications, just take a few minutes!

-For a project you want to build, you just need to figure out the source file path, header file path, cflags, ldflags, and then fill in the appropriate locations in the toml file.
+For a project you want to build, you just need to figure out the source file path, header file path, cflags and ldflags, then fill them into the appropriate places in the toml file.
 Ruxgo does the rest, so easy!

 🚧 Working In Progress.